alexkasema/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 A function that deletes a key in a dictionary.
 # 9-multiply_by_2.py
 A function that returns a new dictionary with all values multiplied by 2
+# 10-best_score.py
+A function that returns a key with the biggest integer value.